 These Pork Tonkatsu Bowls are a quick, easy and delicious meal in a bowl.
-With panko breaded pork cutlets, topped with homemade Tonkatsu sauce, rice and fresh vegetables.
+With panko breaded pork cutlets (tonkatsu), topped with homemade Tonkatsu sauce, rice and fresh vegetables.

-This first recipe is a favourite of mine.
 I was first introduced to katsu at my local Japanese restaurant.
 You may be familiar with Katsu, which is a breaded chicken cutlet.
-When made with pork, katsu becomes Tonkatsu (a combination of the word for “pig” and “katsu”).
+When made with pork, katsu becomes Tonkatsu (a combination of the word for “pig” or pork and “katsu”).
 Tonkatsu is often served with a Tonkatsu sauce, which is super easy to make at home with common ingredients.

 While you can eat Tonkatsu on it’s own (on a plate, with maybe rice and a veg), I sometimes like to make a bowl of it, placing it on top of the rice and adding some fresh vegetables to the mix.
 I’ve used shredded cabbage here (quite traditional with tonkatsu), along with some fresh cucumber and carrot slices.

 Inspired by how my local restaurant pretties up their vegetables, I did a little easy vegetable cutting before adding to the bowl.
 You don’t need to do that, but if you’d like to, instructions are in the Cook’s Notes below.

 Ingredients and Substitutions

 Pork – I love to start with the thin, boneless “Fast Fry” pork chops.
 These are the easiest to pound thin, as they start thin.
 Alternately, opt for the thicker, boneless centre-cut pork chops.
 You’ll just have have a bit more work to do to pound them out thin.